mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

 # VFC Data Generator
 The Visual Flow Creator (VFC) is a [Node-RED](https://nodered.org) based application that can simplify and automate a lot of tasks inside Mindsphere.
 If you are new to the VFC, please take a few minutes and go through the basics in our [Documentation](https://documentation.mindsphere.io/resources/html/visualflow-creator/en-US/index.html).
 It will help you understanding the concept of VFC tremendously.

-Start by creating a new flow
+Start by creating a new flow and name it something like "DataGenerator".